krishnarevi94/Capstone/README.md

 - Data : Data has been most challenging part of this problem .
 We had 5 separate teams collecting data .

   - A good amount of "cleaned "answers had urls , name of authors , tags ,tables etc
   - Pytorch documentation team provided 18k + data , but only 2k was useful as all other answers had words clubbed together , was not in readable format .
 For the sake of having good training data I had to omit 16k + QnA pairs from pytorch documentation team (which is  huge !!) .
-Cleaning this entire set was impossible by one person in 10 days so I had to loose this .
+Cleaning this entire set was impossible by one person in 10 days so I had to loose this data .
   - Another file had all "y" and "z" same .
 Not even single answer was cleaned .
 Had to clean this additional 1000 QnA pairs to have at least 10k QnA pairs for training
   - Many teams didn't follow the correct "x","y","z" json data format .
 Some had additional variables like "null" ,"id" etc , some used "X","Y","Z" instead of "x","y","z"
   - Manually checking all the data was impossible , I have fixed what I could fix in short time with data_processing.py file